 Equipment You Need

-The following is some of the equipment you need:
+The following is the equipment you need:

 1) A kettle.
 If you are brewing 5-6 gallon batches, get one that can hold 15 gallons.